Free and Reduced Price Meal Frequently Asked Questions

-Children in households participating in WIC may be eligible for free or reduce-price meals.
+Children in households participating in WIC may be eligible for free or reduced-price meals.
 Please submit an application so eligibility can be determined.

-Yes, we may ask you to send proof of the information you provide (ie: pay stubs, letter from employer, etc).
-Proof of income can be requested at anytime throughout the school year.
+Yes, we may ask you to send proof of the information you provide (e.g., pay stubs, a letter from employer, etc).
+Proof of income can be requested at any time throughout the school year.